La Reforma: Legacy

-Through the issuance of these laws and decrees Mexico was achieved in the separation of church and state.
+Through the issuance of these laws and decrees Mexico achieved the separation of church and state.
 The new constitution polarized society, in December 1857 the Conservatives ignored the government and the new constitution by the Plan of Tacubaya, which began the War of the Reform or Three Years' War.
-Liberals achieved victory, on January 1, 1861, President Juárez returned to Mexico City.
+Liberals achieved victory, on 1 January 1861, President Juárez returned to Mexico City.
 It is for this reason that several of the decrees and laws were issued in the port of Veracruz.
 But the country's stability was again interrupted, the government had to suspend payments on foreign debt.
 By the London Convention, the governments of France, Britain and Spain decided to intervene in Mexico. an agreement with the British and the Spanish, but not with the French, who with this pretext and with the help of conservatives began armed intervention and shortly after the Second Mexican Empire was achieved.
 Juarez was forced to flee the capital holding his itinerant government.